Are you worried about fall prevention?

 - Medication Reminders

 Even with the support of a private In-Home Caregiver, seniors are still at risk for injury.
 Fortunately, there are steps anyone can take to improve their safety.
-Step WiseLee has some sobering statistics and practical suggestions to help save lives through fall prevention.
+As reviewed above, Step WiseLee has some sobering statistics and practical suggestions to help save lives through fall prevention.

 - 1 in 4 adults age 65 and older fall each year.

 - Falls are the leading cause of injury and death among older adults.

 - Falls are NOT a normal part of aging, if you are falling there is a reason.

 - Lee County’s death rate from falls is more than double the state average!